XiaodanXing/Guide4Yanglab/README.md

 ## Starting an simple pytorch project:

-For more instructions on how to build your own dataset, please see in [Dataloader](Dataloader.md)..
+For more instructions on how to build your own dataset, please see in [Dataloader](Dataloader.md).

+For more instructions on how to build your own network, please see in [Models](Models.md).

+For more instructions on how to start training procedures, please see in training and testing.